Common searched topics: Manufacturing, Label printing, Sales order

 How does inFlow connect to WooCommerce?

-When you connect your WooCommerce store to inFlow, you’re creating a link for both systems to stay up-to-date for all orders and product information.
+When you connect your WooCommerce store to inFlow, you create a link that enables both systems to stay up-to-date with all orders and product information.

 See below for a basic overview of how inFlow and WooCommerce will work together.